Mister Car Wash Inc (MCW) vs. Its Peers: A Comparison - News Heater

 Many brokerage firms have already submitted their reports for MCW stocks, with Robert W. Baird repeating the rating for MCW by listing it as a “Outperform.”
 The predicted price for MCW in the upcoming period, according to Robert W. Baird is $10 based on the research report published on October 13, 2023 of the current year 2023.

-During the last 5 trading sessions, MCW fell by -2.28%, which changed the moving average for the period of 200-days by -26.32% in comparison to the 20-day moving average, which settled at $6.90.
-In addition, Mister Car Wash Inc saw -21.13% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, MCW rose by +5.67%, which changed the moving average for the period of 200-days by -13.29% in comparison to the 20-day moving average, which settled at $7.26.
+In addition, Mister Car Wash Inc saw -15.17% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at MCW starting from Lai John Lo-minn, who sale 198,200 shares at the price of $6.01 back on Sep 18.
-After this action, Lai John Lo-minn now owns 2,564,226 shares of Mister Car Wash Inc, valued at $1,191,182 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at MCW starting from Hartmann Markus, who sale 552 shares at the price of $7.71 back on Dec 04.
+After this action, Hartmann Markus now owns 1,476 shares of Mister Car Wash Inc, valued at $4,256 using the latest closing price.

 Stock Fundamentals for MCW